NVIDIA/cutlass/media/docs/cpp/blackwell_cluster_launch_control.md

 ### Cluster Launch Control Pipeline Class

 Please refer to the `PipelineCLCFetchAsync` pipeline class defined in [Cluster launch control pipeline class](https://github.com/NVIDIA/cutlass/tree/main/include/cutlass/pipeline/sm100_pipeline.hpp).
-Cluster launch control queries can be pipelined and mananged by an asynchronous pipeline with producer-consumer relationship (See
+Cluster launch control queries can be pipelined and managed by an asynchronous pipeline with producer-consumer relationship (See
 [pipeline](pipeline.md) document).
 The producer is the scheduler warp of the 0th CTA in the cluster and the consumers are all warps that need `ClcID`s.

 To setup a CLC pipeline correctly, we need to make sure the params are set to the right values: